tensorflow/tfjs-models/pose-detection/demos/README.md

 ## How to Run a Demo
-If you want to run any of the demos in local, follow these steps:
+If you want to run any of the demos locally, follow these steps:

 1. Go to the demo folder, e.g. `cd live_video`